zencode-itn/zencode-itn.github.io/_researchers/2017-12-08-esr-02-benjamin.md

 -   BSc in Genomic Sciences, National Autonomous University of Mexico

 ### Project
--   Characterization of chromatin features of monoallelic expression
+My PhD project aims to generate a comprehensive catalog of monoallelic gene expression in zebrafish.
+Focusing on it's regulatory mechanisms and impact during development.

 ### Secondments
 -   April 2017 at Imperial College London, Lenhard Group